-- Explain how to operate the heating system and draw the user's attention to any safety relevant action. - ► In particular: - Advise that alterations, servicing and repairs must only be carried out by a competent, registered gas engineer, such as a Gas Safe registered engineer or British Gas engineer. - Advise the user to have the appliance and system serviced annually to help ensure economy, safety and reliability. - The heat generator may only be operated with the casing fitted and closed. - ► Point out the possible consequences (including personal injury, danger to life and material damage) of improper or inadequate inspection, cleaning and maintenance. - Point out the dangers of carbon monoxide (CO) and recommend the use of CO detectors. - Leave the installation instructions with the completed Benchmark Checklist (or a certificate confirming compliance with IS 813, Eire only) and the operating instructions with the user or at the gas meter.
+- Explain how to operate the heating system and draw the user's attention to any safety relevant action. - ► In particular, point out the following: - Alterations and repairs must only be carried out by an approved contractor. - Safe and environmentally compatible operation requires inspection at least once a year and responsive cleaning and maintenance. - The heat generator may only be operated with the casing fitted and closed. - Point out the possible consequences (personal injury, including danger to life or material damage) of non-existent or improper inspection, cleaning and maintenance. - Point out the dangers of carbon monoxide (CO) and recommend the use of CO detectors. - Leave the installation instructions and the operating instructions with the user for safekeeping.